ssh88/FeatureFlags/README.md

 ## Overview

 When I was working on the miPic app, I was eager to implement a feature flagging tool.
-This was not only to be able to hide unfinished features behind a flag, but also to show the rest of the team the power of feature flagging, from a/b testing to being able to remotely change things indapendantly of a back-end.
+This was not only to be able to hide unfinished features behind a flag but also to show the rest of the team the power of feature flagging, from a/b testing to being able to remotely change things independently of a back-end.

-I was an early adopter of Firebase remote config, and quickly was able to build a basic feature flagging tool into the app.
-In the past I had created a hidden debugging menu appropeiatley named Area 51, that was only accessible in our interal build of the app, which had various tools such as an environment selector, push notification tests and deep link tester.
+I was an early adopter of Firebase remote config and was quickly able to build a basic feature flagging tool around it.
+In the past I had created a hidden debugging menu appropriately named Area 51, that was only accessible in the internal build of our app, which had various tools such as an environment selector, push notification tester and deep link tester.

-Once the feature flagging was possible in the app, I wrapped a UI around it that was accessible inside area 51.
-This allowed team memebers such as QA's and our product owner to be able to easily flag features on and off locally, without having to understand how to use the firebase dashboard.
-They buy-in was immediate, very quickly I was being asked to leverage feature flagging more frequestly, for example being able to show a Black Friday sales banner, that we could remotely update the text and promo codes
+Once the feature flagging was possible in the app, I wrapped a UI around it and made it accessible inside our Area 51 debug menu.
+This allowed team members such as QAs and our product owner to be able to easily flag features on and off locally, without having to understand how to use the Firebase dashboard.

 <img src="https://user-images.githubusercontent.com/3674185/156945551-0b8260df-64b0-4c5f-970c-fcb1e212c954.PNG" alt="T=Feature Flagging" height="200"/>
+**miPic Feature Flag debug menu

+The buy-in was immediate, very quickly I was being asked to leverage feature flagging more frequently, for example being able to show a Black Friday sales banner, where we could remotely update the text and promo codes.

-Though an extremely useful and powerful, the pain points of my original implimentation became apperent very quickly.
+Though extremely useful and powerful, the pain points of my original implementation became apparent very quickly.

-To add a new feature flag involved various steps:
+Adding a new feature flag involved various steps:

-1. Add the new flag to firebase remote config
+1. Add the new flag to Firebase remote config
-2. add the new flag constant to our feaature flags constant file
+2. Add the new flag constant to our feature flags constant file
-3. create a new Feature object in our feature flags array
+3. Create a new Feature object in our feature flags array
-4. Using the flag meant using a very verbose api
+4. Using the flag involved a verbose API (shown below)
 ```
 guard FeatureFlagsManager.shared.string(for: FeatureFlagKey.applePayEnabled) else {
     return false
 }
 ```
-**miPic Feature Flag debug menu

-This was not a scaleable solution, so I decided to try an automate the process as much as possible and clean up the api.

-This automation is the subject of the article.
+This was not a scalable solution, so I decided to try and automate the process as much as possible and clean up the API, which is the subject of this article.

 ## Implementation

-### Compile time Scripting!!!
+### Scripting!!!

+One of my favourite things about Swift is the ability to use it for scripting.
+My goal was to create a script to generate a few files which were mostly boilerplate code.

 #### Config Files

-One of my favourite things about swift is the ability to use it for scripting.
-My goal was to use a script to generate a few key files and only leave the actual use of the flag as the manual step. the first step was to move away from hard-coding all of the various flags and use a json config file, meaning we could simply configure our flags in one place.
+The first step was to move away from hard-coding all of the flags and use a JSON config file, allowing us to configure our flags in one place, as shown below:

 ```
 [